dmoradigaravand/TransPred_ML/README.md

 - SNPs that were consistently picked by the model and were found significantly linked with the growth measure

 ## AccessoryGenesHits.zip
-- Significant accessory gene hits identified by machine learning model and confirmed by association analysis (p-value<0.01)
+- Significant accessory gene hits identified by machine learning model and confirmed by association analysis (p-value<0.01), excluding MGE and hypothetical sequences

+## hitsequences.txt
+- Significant accessory gene hits identified by machine learning model in Table S2.
+Only one represnetative sequence for each gene is reported.